AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 * Trimming
 According to the statics related to the trimming, most of the reads were paired, between 88.8% and 90%.
 The unpaired forward ends were between 6.6%  and 3.9, whereas the unpaired reverse ends were 2%-1%.
 Discarded reads were around 1%.

-## Assembly and evoluetion of the assemblage
+## Assembly and evaluation of the transcriptome

 The de novo assembly allow us to obtain an assembled transcriptome from our raw reads.
-The assemble will be then used as a refernce to map the reads.
-Since we are dealing with a single spiecies, moreover the sample are genetically identical, all the trimmed files will be merged in a file that contains all the left reads and a file with all the right reads.
+Then, the transcriptome will be used as a reference to map the reads.
+Since we are dealing with a single spiecies and the sample are genetically identical, all the trimmed files will be merged in a single file that contains all the left reads and a file with all the right reads, in orde to obtain a single transcriptome from all the samples.
 The Trinity algorithm performs better when the size of both files is around 10G, the bash scrpit *random_subsampling_PE.sh* samples randomly a number of reads.
 We used the script to reduce the number of reads and the size of the files.
 A bash script was written to cycle the porcess for every sample
 ```
 #!/bin/bash

 cd Para
 for a in 1 2 3; do
 cd $a
 cp ../../random_subsampling_PE.sh .
 conto=$(wc -l *_pr1 | awk '{print$1}')
 conto=$(( conto/12 ))
 bash random_subsampling_PE.sh *_pr1 *_pr2 $conto